 Only wallets held on a foreign server owned by a third party (e.g. Coinbase, Kraken, etc.) need to be declared to the CPC.
 With regard to decentralized exchanges without a trusted intermediary (DEX), there are practical difficulties that currently prevent you from reporting your wallet.
 In any case, only the ‘public key’ will be the subject of a reporting and never the ‘private key’.
 Wallets that are held directly by investors are not subject to a reporting requirement either.

-TAXPATRIA® can assist you with your foreign crypto account reporting and any necessary dealings with the Belgian tax authorities.
+TAXPATRIA® can assist you with your foreign crypto account reporting and any mandatory compliance with the Belgian tax authorities.